-To establish the right to counsel, at Government expense for those who cannot afford counsel, for people facing removal.
+- To establish the right to counsel, at Government expense for those who cannot afford counsel, for people facing removal. - 1 Be it enacted by the Senate and House of Representa- - 2 tives of the United States of America in Congress assembled,

-- 1 Be it enacted by the Senate and House of Representa- - 2 tives of the United States of America in Congress assembled, - 3 SECTION 1.
-SHORT TITLE; TABLE OF CONTENTS. - 4 (a) Short Title.-This Act may be cited as the - 5 "Fairness to Freedom Act of 2023". - 6 (b) Table of Contents for - 7 this Act is as follows:
+3 SECTION 1.
+SHORT TITLE; TABLE OF CONTENTS.

+- 4 (a) SHORT TITLE.-This Act may be cited as the - 5 "Fairness to Freedom Act of 2023". - 6 (b) TABLE OF CONTENTS.-The table of contents for - 7 this Act is as follows: